 Istanbul is Turkey's most populated city and the countries financial hub.
 Istanbul is located close to the North-Western border of this hugely vast country and is the only city in the world which sits across two different continents.
 Easily accessible to fly to from most major cities around Europe, it is a popular destination for those looking for a short getaway.

-Istanbul has so much to offer with history dating back to the 11th and 13th centuries BC.
-Human settlement in Istanbul occurred thanks to the unique Bosphorus strait that runs through the centre of the city, leading to the Black sea.
-The Bosphorus therefore made this location desirable for habitation due to accessibility of fish, traded products and ability to create levy tolls to cross the strait.
-Now in the 21st century, the popular Bosphorus strait has created a distinctive but positively unique divide of the city which is referred to as the European side and Asian side.
+Istanbul has so much to offer with a history dating back to the 11th and 13th centuries BC.
+Human settlement in Istanbul occurred thanks to the unique Bosporus strait that runs through the center of the city, leading to the Black sea.
+The Bosporus, therefore, made this location desirable for habitation due to accessibility of fish, traded products and ability to create levy tolls to cross the strait.
+Now in the 21st century, the popular Bosporus strait has created a distinctive but positively unique divide of the city which is referred to as the European side and Asian side.

 The Asia side is classified as the oldest Industrial side, with buzzing bars, clubs and restaurants.
 On the European side lies the magnificent Blue Mosque, Hagia Sophia Mosque and museum, and wonderful architect that dates back to the 16th century.

 Istanbul is growing as a popular destination for Tourists not just for it's history, but also for it's delicious Turkish food, coffee and hammam spas.
 We traveled to Istanbul in 2019 and absolutely can not wait to return!

 Tips for visiting Istanbul